zcczhang/zcczhang.github.io/_projects/TDA_project.md

 tool: "/images/python.png"
 ---

-This is the project for the capstone class MATH 471 Topology at Macalester College, discussed the power of the topological data analysis for machine learning.
-[Project Reprot](), [GitHub Repo](https://github.com/zcczhang/TDA-project)
+This is the project for the capstone course ***MATH 471 Topology*** at Macalester College, discussed the power of the topological data analysis for machine learning.
+Due to the time limit, the test for methodology was on the MNIST dataset.
+For more information, please see my project directly or visit [Project Reprot](), [GitHub Repo](https://github.com/zcczhang/TDA-project).